esl/elixirconf-eu-jekyll/_participants/brian-cardarella.md

 ---
 Founder and CEO of DockYard.
-Lorem Ipsum enthusiast.